Arrondissements of the Jura department: History

 In 1800 the arrondissements of Lons-le-Saunier, Dole, Poligny and Saint-Claude were established.
 The arrondissement of Poligny was disbanded in 1926.
-In May 2006 the arrondissements of Lons-le-Saunier, Dole absorbed the canton of Villers-Farlay from the arrondissement of Lons-le-Saunier, and it lost the canton of Chaumergy to the arrondissement of Lons-le-Saunier.
+In May 2006 the arrondissement of Dole absorbed the canton of Villers-Farlay from the arrondissement of Lons-le-Saunier, and it lost the canton of Chaumergy to the arrondissement of Lons-le-Saunier.

 The borders of the arrondissements of Jura were modified in January 2017: